idameitil/sdpl-utilizing-gts/README.md

 The fasta file (`data/wzy/phylogenetic-trees/small-tree-poster/selected-nodes-small-tree.fasta`) is uploaded to muscle website (https://www.ebi.ac.uk/Tools/msa/muscle/) and the tree is saved in `data/wzy/phylogenetic-trees/small-tree-poster/selected-nodes-small-tree.nwk`

+### Combine family trees
+To combine all family trees into one, run `python src/phylogenetic-trees/combine-trees.py`.

 ## Phobius
 Phobius is run at `https://phobius.sbc.su.se/`.
 The results are downloaded with "Save page as", "Web Page, complete" and saved in `data/wzy/phobius`.